Yorko/mlcourse.ai/_sources/book/topic09/assignment09_time_series.md

 **<center>[mlcourse.ai](https://mlcourse.ai) – Open Machine Learning Course** </center><br>

 Author: Mariya Mansurova, Analyst & developer in Yandex.Metrics team.
-Translated by Ivan Zakharov, ML enthusiast. <br>This material is subject to the terms and conditions of the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+Translated by Ivan Zakharov, ML enthusiast.
+This material is subject to the terms and conditions of the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 Free use is permitted for any non-commercial purpose.

 **Same assignment as a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/a9-demo-time-series-analysis) + [solution](https://www.kaggle.com/kashnitsky/a9-demo-time-series-analysis-solution).**

+**In this assignment, we are using Prophet and ARIMA to analyze the number of views for a Wikipedia [page](https://en.wikipedia.org/wiki/Machine_learning) on Machine Learning.**

 **Fill cells marked with "Your code here" and submit your answers to the questions through the [web form](https://docs.google.com/forms/d/1UYQ_WYSpsV3VSlZAzhSN_YXmyjV7YlTP8EYMg8M8SoM/edit).**